-This section presents findings of specific public consultation activities conducted from March 2013 to draft EIS submission in August 2013.
+This section presents findings of specific public consultation activities as described in Section 3.2.
 This process is ongoing with further consultation scheduled for late 2013, including public exhibition of the draft EIS.

 The issues raised and stakeholder suggested mitigation and management measures detailed below are as stakeholders expressed them at consultation sessions.
 They are intended solely as suggestions for Adani's consideration in preparation of the EIS.